elastic/elasticsearch-js/docs/reference/getting-started.md

 ### Connecting [_connecting]

-You can connect to the Elastic Cloud using an API key and the Elasticsearch endpoint.
+You can connect to the Elastic Cloud using an API key and the {{es}} endpoint.

 ```js
 const { Client } = require('@elastic/elasticsearch')